TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 #.
 The extension can read current configuration and act according to
    the configuration.

-Steps to Perform (Extension Developer)
+Steps to perform (Extension developer)
 ======================================

 .. rst-class:: bignums-xxl